Taiwan Mobile Co. (TWM) believe that shaping an environment that adequately protects human

 From the aspect of the value chain (suppliers, employees, customers, and community), and based

-for new potential problems to assess the effectiveness of our corrective actions.
-Through this continuous
+out for new potential problems to assess the effectiveness of our corrective actions.
+Through this

-iterative process, we hope to effectively manage human rights issues.
+continuous iterative process, we hope to effectively manage Human Rights issues.

-Every year, conduct a questionnaire survey (2.2), and follow-up "Human Rights Risk Exposure
+Every two years, conduct a questionnaire survey (2.2), and follow-up "Human Rights Risk Exposure

-Matrix" (2.3), and Human Rights Risk Due Diligence Report (Step 3), to confirm the effectiveness of the
+Matrix" (2.3) Every year review Human Rights Risk Due Diligence Report (Step 3), to confirm the effectiveness of the

 implementation.